Grant available to monitor water level of your bore

 Would you like to be able to monitor the groundwater levels in your bore?
-The Queensland Murray-Darling Committee (QMDC) has secured funding to provide grants for the installation of monitoring equipment on registered bores in the Surat Basin CSG Net areas.
-(Tip: There's a map in our Frequently Asked Questions document.)
+We have secured funding to provide grants that cover up to 75% of costs to install monitoring equipment on registered bores in the Surat Basin Groundwater Net areas.
+(To see the area click on the map in our Frequently Asked Questions document).

-This is a complementary project that supports the existing Department of Natural Resources and Mines’ (DNRM) CSG Net community groundwater monitoring program.
-CSG Net is a DNRM initiative and QMDC will administer the new funding program.
-Origin has provided $300,000 to the scheme to offset the cost of installing monitoring equipment in farmers’ water bores.
+This is a complementary project that supports the existing Department of Natural Resources, Mines and Energy (DNRME) Groundwater Net community groundwater monitoring program.
+Groundwater Net is a DNRME initiative and QMDC will administer the new funding program.
+Origin Energy has provided $300,000 to the scheme to offset the cost of installing monitoring equipment in landholders water bores.

 The goal is to ensure the community has access to information and any changes to groundwater levels.

 We understand the monitoring equipment required will vary according to the bore and pump configuration, including the type of pump that is installed.
-Please note, to be eligible, you must agree to submit monitoring data on the bore to the DNRM CSG Net project a minimum of four times per year for three years.
+Please note, to be eligible, you must agree to submit monitoring data on the bore to the DNRME Groundwater Net project a minimum of four times per year for three years.
 The preference is for data to be submitted monthly.